 How to join or find out more:

-We are a service unlike most others in London and to understand better how we try to help the homeless improve their futures we would recommend coming to visit us and finding out more.
+We are a service unlike most others in London and to understand better how we try to help people who are experiencing homelessness improve their futures we would recommend coming to visit us and finding out more.
 There is no pressure to join when you visit.

 To arrange a visit please do contact: